openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

 The event provides the first opportunity of its kind to bring together the leading minds in the field with new community builders to discuss topics such as governance, creating collaborative environments, conflict resolution, transparency, open infrastructure, social networking, commercial investment in community, engineering vs. marketing approaches to community leadership and much more. (...)

-
+â€

 ### Reports

+â€œ

         [Open Source to Go/David Schlesinger: Removing/Configuring Facebook Apps: Do You Know How?](http://opensourcetogo.blogspot.com/2011/04/removingconfiguring-facebook-apps-do.html)

-I know a number of folks in the community are Facebook users”despite the dire warnings
+I know a number of folks in the community are Facebook usersâ€”despite the dire warnings
-        of some about "CIA plots" and the like”but with the dramatic increases in "rogue" apps there and "like-jackings" and such, I'm not sure everyone knows how to remove an application you don't want, or to configure one to limit the information it can access (when it's possible to do so).
+        of some about "CIA plots" and the likeâ€”but with the dramatic increases in "rogue" apps there and "like-jackings" and such, I'm not sure everyone knows how to remove an application you don't want, or to configure one to limit the information it can access (when it's possible to do so).